venkataravuri/autonomous-driving-adas/docs/perception.md

 5 Approaches we can use to process point clouds using 3D Deep Learning,

+### Camera

+Image-Based Object Detection with YOLO

+For image-based object detection, deep learning models like YOLO (You Only Look Once) are commonly used.
+YOLO takes a 2D camera image as input and produces:

+2D bounding boxes around detected objects.

+Object class labels (e.g., vehicle, pedestrian).

+Confidence scores for each detection.

+While YOLO can provide detailed classification and detection in 2D, it lacks depth information (i.e., how far the object is from the vehicle), which is where LiDAR becomes crucial.

+Combining LiDAR and Image Data for Object Detection

+Sensor fusion combines data from multiple sensors to leverage the strengths of each, resulting in a more robust object detection system.
+Here's how LiDAR and image data are typically combined:

 ### 1. LiDAR Object Detection Non-ML Algorithms